 When the use of AI in fashion is discussed, focus invariably turns to the potential to better predict trends and guide the design process.
 It’s true, AI can be very effective at providing these kinds of insights, helping designers select colours, patterns and materials that will resonate with consumers.
 The thing is, people are also pretty good at this so there’s an argument brands are missing an opportunity to leverage AI to address the big issues facing fashion.Instead of fast fashion predictions, the sector could be better served using AI to address threats to the ongoing viability of business models.

 Sustainability and business performance

-While a few specific brands have been called out on their business practices, the sector as a whole is responsible for creating an enormous environmental footprint.
-Carbon emissions from the fashion industry exceed those produced by global aviation; and dyes, finishes and microplastics regularly find their way into food chains.
-According to the 2018 Pulse of the Fashion Industry Report, an estimated three-quarters of all used material processed along the fashion chain end up in landfill every year.
+While specific brands may have had issues in these areas, the sector as a whole is responsible for creating an enormous environmental footprint.
+Each year, carbon emissions exceed global aviation, dyes, finishes and microplastics that regularly find their way into food chains, not forgetting that 300m tonnes of fashion waste that ends up in landfill.

 Environmentally friendly fashion

 Similar to other industries, there are high hopes AI applications will help to reduce the environmental impact of fashion.
 The combination of AI and blockchain can be used to address the environmental impact of fashion.
 By revealing the entire lifecycle of a specific garment, businesses are empowered to create more efficient and sustainable supply chains.
 This doesn’t just refer to stages of production, like where raw materials are sourced from, the manufacturing techniques used, or the associated logistics.
 It can actually play a part in creating a circular economy for every item.
 The success of Depop, a peer-to-peer shopping app with 11 million users, has shown that there is an appetite for clothing rental and resale.
 AI can help to interpret the data and maximize the sustainability potential of this emerging space.